How to Use Heat Transfer Vinyl: Cutting and Applying Iron on Vinyl

 Step 4: Mirror the Design

 Next, you need to make sure that you mirror your design horizontally in the software.
-This is because you are cutting your design on the back side of your HTV material and you want it to appear correctly on your fabric.
+This is because you are cutting your design on the back side of the HTV material and put it on the fabric with the front side facing up later.
+This ensures the design appear correctly on your fabric.

 Step 5: Set up the Cutting Settings